cardano-foundation/CIPs/CIP-meta-assets (ERC20-like assets)/README.md

 ```

-The "Transfer" transaction allows the transfer of programmable tokens from one account to another within the `transferManager` contract.
+The `Transfer` transaction allows the transfer of programmable tokens from one account to another within the `transferManager` contract.
 This transaction involves the following components:

 - **transferManagerObserver**: The contract that validates the inputs and ensures the correctness of the transfer.
 - **stateManagerContract**: The contract that manages the state of the accounts involved in the transfer.